techx/quill/README.md

 git update-index --assume-unchanged .env
 ```

-After doing this, fill in the environment variables in the `.env` before running Quill.
+After doing this, fill in the environment variables in the `.env` before running EZHack.

 ### Local Deployment